 Ensure you have a valid passport

 Except simply having a passport with a couple of months left on it doesn’t always cut it.
 For most visas, you’ll need to have a passport that has six months or more left on it.
-As a good rule of thumb, try to have at least a year remaining on your passport before travelling to regions for which you need a visa.
+As a good rule of thumb, try to have at least a year remaining on your passport before traveling to regions for which you need a visa.

 It typically takes about three weeks to get a new passport, though in practice this is often much faster.
 As with anything involving international travel, though, err on the side of caution and assume it will take more rather than less time.